-Senex has engaged the services of DeGolyer and MacNaughton (D&M), Netherland Sewell Associates (NSAI) and MHA Petroleum Consultants LLC (MHA) to independently assess the data and assess reserves and resources prior to Senex reporting any updated estimates.
+Senex engages the services of DeGolyer and MacNaughton (D&M) and Netherland Sewell Associates (NSAI) to independently assess reserves and resources prior to reporting any updated estimates.
 D&M and NSAI are independent resource estimating firms with considerable experience in the Cooper Basin and the Surat Basin respectively.